 ebook | $15.99

-A colorful celebration of the vibrant Mexican food scene in Los Angeles
+A colorful celebration of L.A.’s vibrant Mexican food scene

 Richly photographed and authentically local, L.A.
-Mexicano showcases L.A.’s famously rich and complex Mexican-food culture, from Oaxacan tlayudas to Nayarit ceviches, Alta California gastronomy to Boyle Heights burritos.
-It’s got it all: recipes, insightful and inspirational profiles of chefs, bakers, restaurateurs, and vendors; and neighborhood guides that point readers to the best markets, taco trucks, restaurants, bars, and more.
-Part cookbook, part food journalism, and part love song to Los Angeles, it’s the definitive resource for home cooks, hungry Angelenos, and food-loving visitors.
+Mexicano showcases L.A.’s sophisticated and diverse Mexican-food culture, from Oaxacan tlayudas to Nayarit ceviches, Alta California gastronomy to Boyle Heights burritos.
+It’s got it all: recipes, insightful and inspirational profiles of chefs, bakers, restaurateurs, and vendors, and neighborhood guides that point readers to the best markets, taco trucks, restaurants, bars, and more.
+Part cookbook, part food journalism, and part love song to Los Angeles, it’s a definitive resource for home cooks, Mexican food lovers, and hungry Angelenos and visitors.
 With a foreword by Taco USA‘s Gustavo Arellano, L.A.
 Mexicano shines a long-overdue light on the people behind one of the world’s most complex and delicious cuisines, in one of the world’s most exciting food cities.

 ADVANCE PRAISE FOR L.A.
 MEXICANO